jamesjosephreynolds/CarND-Unscented-Kalman-Filter-Project/README.md

 My UKF implementation satisfies the rubric accuracy criteria for both datasets.
 For the case of *obj_pose-laser-radar-synthetic-input.txt* the results are greatly improved with the UKF when compared to the EKF.

+As expected, the UKF model performs as well or better than the EKF for the provided test data.
+In the case of datafile [obj_pose-laser-radar-synthetic-input.txt](data/obj_pose-laser-radar-synthetic-input.txt), the RMSE for `vy` improves by a factor of 7!

 #### RMSE for sample-laser-radar-measurement-data-1.txt ####

 |State |RMSE UKF |RMSE EKF |RMSE Limit